labsyspharm/cellcutter/README.md

                             even if additional cells are present in the segmentation mask.
-Cells are written to the Zarr array in the same order as they appear in the CSV file.
-      DESTINATION           Path to a new directory where cell thumbnails will be stored in Zarr format.
+Cells are written to the Zarr array in the same order as they appear in the CSV file. output.zarr           Path to a new directory where cell thumbnails will be stored in Zarr format.
 Use -z to store thumbnails in a single zip file instead.